 The group-wide guidelines of our parent company Otto Group also apply to the EOS Group.
 These guidelines are directly applicable and require only acknowledgement of the managing directors before they are communicated to the organization.

-Please refer to Our Code of Conduct: Clear rules for fairness toward one other2-25 Processes to remediate negative impacts We at EOS have formulated a clear commitment in the Code of Conduct to ensure compliance and to address all grievances we receive through numerous channels, including our own group-wide whistleblowing hotline.
+We at EOS have formulated a clear commitment in the Code of Conduct to ensure compliance and to address all grievances we receive through numerous channels, including our own group-wide whistleblowing hotline.
 We continuously work on the remediation of negative impacts by taking action wherever necessary.
 Therefore, we have development a structured process to handle grievances and any report received.

 We take confidentiality seriously by treating the reports received and the identity of persons providing information with the highest discretion.
 In every case, we document the correct processing of all reports received.